-A juicy and joyous bergamot and pineapple opening introduces an unbridled floral character, with an abundance of orange blossom and creamy jasmine on a bed of delicious vanilla, wood and musk.
+A juicy and joyous duo of bergamot and pineapple introduces a solar floral character, with an abundance of orange blossom and creamy jasmine on a bed of delicious vanilla, wood and musks.

 Brumes was created in 1938 by Paul Vacher, during the worrying spread of fascism in Europe, as a symbol of hope, escapism, and freedom.
 In 2020, Vanina Murraciole transferred this composition to a contemporary setting of flowers and fruit.